The villagers love to organise fêtes

 Early in the morning, a huge bonfire of olive branches is lit in front of the Chiesa di Sant’Antonio.
 During the day, every person in Capena lights a cigarette from the fire.
 The use of tobacco is recent – formerly rosemary was smoked in clay or reed pipes.

 Some academics have sought parallels with the ancient pagan rite of throwing fragrant herbs on fires during sacrifices.
 The amazing thing about this festival is the fact you can see even the tiniest children puffing away on cigarettes throughout the day.
-This aspect of the festival has raised international interest and disapproval.
-Click here to read a press report.
+This aspect of the festival has prompted international interest and disapproval.

 The night before the festival, the children go from door to door carrying improvised collection boxes bearing religious images and singing nursery rhymes in the hope of earning a few cents.

 A procession takes place through the streets of the village in the morning, with the saint preceded by horses and followed by every imaginable kind of domestic animal and pet.
 This culminates with the parish priest climbing the steps of the church to bless the bonfire and the animals.

 The traditional sweet eaten to celebrate the festival is a ring-shaped sweet loaf flavoured with aniseed or rolls.

 The Good Friday procession is another local event well worth seeing.
 It takes the form of a simple, compelling restaging of events (something similar may be seen in many of the surrounding villages), involving costumed characters and the symbols of the Passion carried on silver plates in a procession.
 During the Easter festivities, it is traditional to eat a local delicacy known as pizza ricresciuta: a very tall egg-based sweet that requires long, laborious preparation.
 On Easter morning, all the families breakfast on this “pizza”, accompanied by salame and hard-boiled eggs.